-The global effort to find vaccines for Covid-19 has been incredibly successful, with multiple vaccines demonstrating high efficacy in clinical trials less than a year after the disease was discovered.
+The global effort to find vaccines for Covid-19 has been incredibly successful, with multiple vaccines demonstrating high efficacy.
+There have been more than 4 billion vaccine doses distributed across 180 countries already.

 But it will take several years to manufacture and distribute enough vaccine doses to cover the almost eight billion people on Earth.
 We are already seeing huge inequalities in vaccine access with more than 50% of people vaccinated in high-income countries compared with only 1% of people in low-income countries.

 So how should the global community prioritise the distribution of vaccines to give us the best chance of ending the pandemic and saving lives?

-Decisions on how to prioritise vaccine doses have to balance the needs in each country, and the world.
+Decisions on how to prioritise vaccine doses must balance the needs in each country, and the world.

-Covid-19 vaccines will have the biggest impact on reducing strain on our health services, and reducing restrictions on other parts of society, if we use them to protect the most vulnerable first.
+Covid-19 vaccines will have the biggest impact on reducing strain on our health services, and reducing restrictions on other parts of society, if we prioritise using them to protect the most vulnerable in all countries.

 It’s a bit like if you had a family gathering of nine relatives, but you only have three doses of a vaccine now, you’re expecting three more in six months and three more next year.
 You’d have to decide who to vaccinate first, second and third.

 Once they’ve had it, you could see them with much less risk of transmitting the virus to them or them becoming ill.

 But what if you had a sibling with asthma?
 Or parents working and travelling outside the home, who are more likely to bring an infection into the house from outside?

-The World Health Organization have a recommended priority order starting with health care workers, the oldest (who are most at risk of serious illness and death) and those who are vulnerable due to other health conditions.
+The World Health Organization have a recommended priority order starting with healthcare workers, the oldest (who are most at risk of serious illness and death) and those who are vulnerable due to other health conditions.
 Most countries are basing their response on this.
-As more vaccine doses become available, it will be possible to work down by age and vulnerability range.
 We may also need to review recommendations taking into account new virus variants and outbreaks that occur due to them.

-It’s vital that we think globally as well as nationally when distributing the vaccine.
+It’s vital that we think globally as well as nationally when distributing the vaccines.
 Without worldwide measures, Covid-19 will remain active, kill thousands or even millions more, develop into new dangerous variants, and continue to spread.

 A virus often mutates and creates new strains as it spreads.
-We have seen this play out in recent weeks, with two highly transmissible new strains being found in the UK and South Africa, increasing the number of patient cases.
-Although mutations will always occur, by limiting the presence of the virus worldwide we can reduce both the spread of all strains, and help reduce the risk of new strains forming that could further threaten the global population.
+We have seen this play out in recent months, with highly transmissible new alpha, beta and delta strains responsible for devasting new waves around the world.
+Although mutations will always occur, by limiting the presence of the virus worldwide we can reduce both the spread of current strains and the risk of new strains forming that could further threaten the global population.
 Any new variant that develops could potentially escape protection provided by the vaccines, undermining the monumental efforts made globally to vaccinate the world.